SubhadityaMukherjee/AI-knowledge-base/docs/KB/quotes.md

 - "The wisdom of life consists in the elimination of nonessentials."

-- "In this example is the basic value proposition of Essentialism: only once you give yourself permission to stop trying to do it all, to stop saying yes to everyone, can you make your highest contribution towards the things that really matter."

-- "It took courage, as it always does, to eliminate the nonessential."

 - "The way of the Essentialist means living by design, not by default."

-- "the pursuit of success can be a catalyst for failure."

 - "the more choices we are forced to make, the more the quality of our decisions deteriorates."

-- "It is not just the number of choices that has increased exponentially, it is also the strength and number of outside influences on our decisions that has increased."

-- "Instead of reacting to the social pressures pulling you to go in a million directions, you will learn a way to reduce, simplify, and focus on what is absolutely essential by eliminating everything else."

-- "If I didn't already own this, how much would I spend to buy it?"

-- "One paradox of Essentialism is that Essentialists actually explore more options than their Nonessentialist counterparts."

 - "Remember, when we forfeit our right to choose, someone else will choose for us."

-- "There is tremendous freedom in learning that we can eliminate the nonessentials, that we are no longer controlled by other people's agendas, and that we get to choose."

-- "That's when I realized that in sacrificing my power to choose I had made a choice—a bad one."

 - "The ability to choose cannot be taken away or even given away—it can only be forgotten."